 I worked with Birdie to learn how the medications taken by the people under their care were associated with various adverse events like falls or unpleasant symptoms.
 The technical solution I developed turned into a really powerful tool that could help to predict these problems before they arose.

 It felt great to deliver something with such a potentially tangible impact in social care.
 Altogether, the project helped to reinforce my feelings about the nature of data science work within industry: building real technical solutions to real problems is incredibly rewarding.

 How did the Faculty Fellowship shape my career?

 There were many things I was able to take away from the fellowship at Faculty.
 There were obviously opportunities to further develop myself technically, but I also picked up a whole range of useful skills related to the planning, execution and delivery of technical projects.
 It’s incredibly valuable to learn how to bring a diverse group of stakeholders along on the journey to delivering an impactful data science project.

 During all of this, I got lots of help and advice from my mentors at Faculty, as well as the professional network that I gained during the program.
 This network of data scientists, engineers and commercial specialists is really inspirational and has become a supportive community of connections that I’m sure will be a source of help and advice for many years to come.

 I hope this provides some insight into how the Faculty Fellowship can support such a transition.
 It’s certainly an experience I found to be extremely valuable and something I’d suggest considering if you are looking for a route into the amazing world of data, machine learning and tech.

-If you’re interested in making the transition from STEM academia to commercial data science, applications for our 20th Faculty Fellowship are open until 10th June.
-Find out more about the fellowship and submit your application here.
+If you’re interested in making the transition from STEM academia to commercial data science, find out more about the fellowship and submit your application here.